furrowb/ansible-dev-env/DEVELOPER_NOTES.md

 ### ZSH prompts "character not in range"

 This appears to be an issue with the `locale` not being setup.
-Normally, you could use something like `localectl set-locale LANG=en_US.UTF-8` and correct it but this gives another error about how the system wasn't started with systemd.
+Normally, you could use something like `localectl set-locale LANG=en_US.UTF-8` and correct it but this gives another error about how the system wasn't started with systemd